hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `file_system_locations` - (Optional) A set of file system locations to to mount inside the build.
 File system locations are documented below.
 * `encryption_key` - (Optional) AWS Key Management Service (AWS KMS) customer master key (CMK) to be used for encrypting the build project's build output artifacts.
 * `logs_config` - (Optional) Configuration block.
 Detailed below.
+* `project_visibility` - (Optional) Specifies the visibility of the project's builds.
+Possible values are: `PUBLIC_READ` and `PRIVATE`.
+Default value is `PRIVATE`.
+* `resource_access_role` - The ARN of the IAM role that enables CodeBuild to access the CloudWatch Logs and Amazon S3 artifacts for the project's builds.
 * `queued_timeout` - (Optional) Number of minutes, from 5 to 480 (8 hours), a build is allowed to be queued before it times out.
 The default is 8 hours.
 * `secondary_artifacts` - (Optional) Configuration block.
 Detailed below.
 * `secondary_sources` - (Optional) Configuration block.
 Detailed below.